-- Crumble the Cinnamon Streusel over the Rhubarb Bread batter.
-Press lightly into the top of the loaf.
+- Crumble the Cinnamon Streusel over the Rhubarb Coffee Cake batter.
+Press lightly into the top of the loaf to secure the crumble.

-- Bake the bread, turning halfway for about 55 - 65 minutes or until the center of the loaf springs back when lightly poked.
+- Bake the bread, for about 55 - 65 minutes (c.) or until the center of the loaf springs back when lightly poked.
 (Be careful, it’s hot!)

-- Once baked, remove the Rhubarb Bread from the oven and cool for 10 minutes.
+- Once baked, remove the Rhubarb Coffee Cake from the oven and cool for 10 minutes.
 Use the parchement papaer to lift the Rhubarb Bread from the pan and transfer to cooling rack to cool completely.
 Meanwhile, make the Rhubarb Glaze, if using.